14 Smart Tips to Cut Kitchen Waste and Save Money

 14. Find Alternative Disposal

-Many of the scraps left behind during food prep, or on a plate after a meal, could be composted.
+Many of the scraps left behind during food prep, or on a plate after a meal, could be turned into gardener's gold: compost!
+By composting food waste (i.e. egg shells, coffee grounds, and fruit/veggie peels), you're not only making good use of your food scraps but creating a nutritious food for your plants.
 If you’re using the remnants to create fertilizer for your garden, or simply tossing the in bins collected by the city, your waste still turns into a valuable, sustainable resource.
 It’s like reinvesting your original purchase.

-If you find yourself with perishables that you’re worried you won’t use in time, try reaching out to local soup kitchens, shelters, and food banks.
+If you find yourself with perishables that you’re worried you won’t use in time, try reaching out to local food banks, soup kitchens, and shelters.
 Do the same for shelf-stable products.
 Organizations relying on donations may be adept at cooking and meal planning on a tight timeline.

 Reducing food waste takes practice.
 Things like seasonal menu planning and carefully storing different types of produce require extra effort.
 Sometimes a walk down the wrong aisle can put you in the mood for tacos when they’re not on the menu.
 It may take some time to learn and for the effort to become routine, but the results are worth it.
 Maximize how you shop, prep, and store your food, and watch your grocery bills shrink as a result!
 Your budget and your conscience will be happy.